QUB-ASL/bzzz/docs/SETUP.md

 # Software Set Up
-This documentation includes the relevant information on how to set up the software frome scratch.
+This documentation includes the relevant information on how to set up the software from scratch.

-The following software has been tested on Raspberry Pi OS (32-bit) bookworm with Python 3.11.2 and pip 23.0.1
+The following software has been tested on Raspberry Pi OS (32-bit) bookworm with Python 3.11.2 and pip 23.0.1.

 ## Raspberry Pi OS
-The Raspberry Pi OS can be installed on a usb stick or SD card by using the Raspberry Pi Imager as described [here](https://www.raspberrypi.com/software/).
+The Raspberry Pi OS can be installed on a USB stick or SD card by using the Raspberry Pi Imager as described [here](https://www.raspberrypi.com/software/).

 We recommend using Raspberry Pi OS (32-bit) bookworm as it the most recent version we have tested on.

 When switching on the Raspberry Pi for the first time there will be a short setup stage.
-For QUB students use the same password used for the other Raspberry Pi
-(if unsure ask a team member), for continuity across all our devices.
+For QUB students use the same password used for the other Raspberry Pi (if unsure ask a team member), for continuity across all our devices.

 ## Raspberry Pi Configuration
-To be able to access some of the GPIO pins properly the Pi must be configured.
+To be able to access the GPIO pins properly, the Pi must be configured.

-First of all, if you haven't already, connect the Raspberry pi to the Internet.
+First of all, if you haven't done so already, connect the Raspberry Pi to the Internet.

 For QUB students see the image below.
 (This could take a few attempts)